Guantánamo Periodic Review Guide

 4. Cleared And Gone

-Twenty-two captives have been cleared through the Periodic Review Board Process and released.
-At left, Mohamedou Ould Slahi, once considered a candidate for prosecution, was repatriated to Mauritania on Oct.
+Thirty-six captives have been cleared through the Periodic Review Board Process and released.
+Above, Mohamedou Ould Slahi, once considered a candidate for prosecution, was repatriated to Mauritania on Oct.
 17, 2016.

 NAME